 Hydronephrosis is when one or both kidneys swell with backed up urine.
 This swelling can lead to kidney infection or kidney damage.

 Hydronephrosis is not a condition but a symptom of another condition.

-Hydronephrosis is caused by urinary tract problems that makes it difficult for urine to leave the kidneys.
+Hydronephrosis is caused by urinary tract problems that make it difficult for urine to leave the kidneys.
 Urine may be slowed or blocked by: